 Post-Activity Feedback Metrics

-Right after the event, measure psychological safety and clarity with brief surveys.
-Questions like: "I felt comfortable sharing an idea," "My understanding of colleagues' roles improved," and "I understand our shared goals better."
+Right after the event, use short surveys to gauge psychological safety and clarity.
+Ask questions like: "I felt comfortable sharing an idea," "My understanding of colleagues' roles improved," and "I understand our shared goals better."

 Operational Key Performance Indicators (KPIs)

-• Increase in Internal Knowledge Sharing: Higher usage of collaboration tools or cross-departmental mentorship.
+- Increase in Internal Knowledge Sharing: More use of collaboration tools or cross-department mentorship.

-• Team Retention Rates: Teams with stronger bonds have lower attrition.
+- Team Retention Rates: Teams with stronger connections tend to have lower turnover.

 Behavioral Observations